carougen/carougen/README.md

 # 👋 Hello, I'm Nolan CAROUGE

 ## 🚀 About Me
+I'm a passionate student at **ENSIMAG**, currently pursuing a double degree with the **CySec Master’s program at Université Grenoble Alpes**.
+My main focus lies in **cybersecurity**, and more precisely in **cryptography**.
-I'm a passionate student at **ENSIMAG** with a keen interest in **cybersecurity**.
-I love exploring the intricacies of secure systems and staying updated with the latest trends in cyber defense.
+I enjoy exploring the intricacies of secure systems and deepening my understanding of modern cryptographic techniques, while staying updated with the latest trends in cyber defense.

 ## 🛠 Skills & Technologies
 - **Programming Languages:** Python, C, PHP, Haskell, VHDL, Assembler (RISCV), Bash.